team28COSC310/chat-bot-cosc-310/README.md

 Run `python chatbot_run.py` to start the application.

 ## The list of features

-- Named Entity recognition using Spacy.
+### Named Entity recognition using Spacy
 The file `NER_func.py` analyzes the raw user text and identifies named entities in it (For example UBCO and Commons are named entities).
 We then use this function in `chatbot.py`.
 If there were named entities in the message the bot will provide the information user requested for a given entity.
 For example, the bot can provide the information on the opening hours of the Commons.

     **Snippet:**

     ![NER snippet](documentation/snippets/NER_example.png)

-- Spellchecker using symspellpy.
+### Spellchecker using symspellpy
 The file `spellchecker.py` provides the class which splits the conjoined words and corrects minor spelling mistakes.
 The file accepts raw text and returns the corrected version.
 Later, this corrected message is used to get the response from the bot.
 The bot gives more meaningful responses to the sentences which went through spell checking (as opposed to misspelled sentences which did not go through it), because it helps standardize the type of requests the bout usually receives.

     **Snippet with spellchecking disabled:**